marker68/simple-cluster/README.md

 ## What is this?

 This is a simple implementation of the state-of-the-art clustering methods such as k-means, EM algorithm, ...
 The implementations based on many papers that are mentioned below.
-You can use the source code in your project just for private use as it will be stated in the license statement.
+You can use the source code in your project just for private uses as it will be stated in the license statement.

 ## References

-[1] S. P. Lloyd, `"Least squares quantization in PCM",  IEEE Trans.
+[1] S. P. Lloyd, "Least squares quantization in PCM",  IEEE Trans.
 Inform.
 Theory,  vol. IT-28,  no. 2, pp. 129 -137, Mar.
 1982

 [2] D. Arthur et al., "k-means++: the advantages of careful seeding",  SODA '07 Proceedings of the eighteenth annual ACM-SIAM symposium on Discrete algorithms, pp. 1027-1035, 2007